christiankreidl/cmk-apcupsd/README.md

 Description
 ---------

-This is package for Checkmk which allow to checks status of ups managed by apcupsd demon.
+This is a package for Checkmk which checks status of UPS managed by apcupsd demon.
-Package contain plugin for checkmk linux agent, templates for pnp4nagios and perfometer plugins.
+Package includes a plugin for the checkmk linux agent, templates for pnp4nagios and perfometer plugins.
 You can monitor:
 * UPS status
 * battery charge